PGH 2070 Mobility Vision Plan

 PGH Mobility 2070 is an opportunity for bold and proactive thinking about the future of Pittsburgh to identify the connections and policies we need to ensure that, in a growing city, all residents will have the physical mobility they need to reach the economic mobility they seek.
 This plan will also help identify a tactical and strategic two-year action agenda to direct DOMI’s activities and investments to advance on stated goals and make incremental progress toward implementation of the long-range vision.

-A draft of the Vision Plan will be completed second quarter 2020.
-At that time, we will be conducting a series of public meetings.
-A final Vision Plan is anticipated in early summer 2020 and will include performance measures and metrics, a prioritization of projects, and policies for development.
+The June 2020 virtual public meetings will present a draft list of projects for inclusion in the plan.
+A final Vision Plan is anticipated in mid-late summer 2020 and will include performance measures and metrics, a prioritization of projects, and policies for development.

 How This Connects to Other City-wide DOMI Initiatives